brink182/cfg-loader/Source/README-CFG.txt

 #   These options control the look of main menu.
 #
 # simple = [0], 1
-#   Using the simple option in a theme will only affect the hide_* options
+#   Using the simple option in a theme will only affect the hide_footer option
 #   it will not change the disable_* options.
 Use the simple option in the
-#   global config.txt to change also the disable_* options.
+#   global config.txt to change the disable_* options as well.
 #
 # colors = [dark], bright, mono
 #   will select a prefedines set of colors for a dark or bright background